virati/ReviewPyper/README.md

 ## Overview
 This library aims to operationalize the *literature review process*.
-Given a set of articles, it filters through titles and abstracts with inclusion/exclusion criteria, an organizes papers for downstream analyses and reporting
+Given a list of articles, it filters through titles and abstracts with inclusion/exclusion criteria, and organizes papers for downstream analyses and reporting

 ## Installation
    - Find the folder you saved this repository to.
 Copy it.